-Twenty-three members will serve in four positions: seven Land Stewardship Coordinators (LSC), five Regional Conservation Coordinators (RCC), six Community Engagement Coordinators (CEC), and five Service Learning Coordinators (SLC).
+MassLIFT-AmeriCorps members serve in four positions: Land Stewardship Coordinators (LSC), Regional Conservation Coordinators (RCC), Community Engagement Coordinators (CEC), and Youth Education Coordinators (YEC).
 The positions differ in their emphasis on land protection, stewardship, community outreach, and youth or adult education.
 All positions involve recruiting, teaching and training community volunteers, conservation staff and others to participate in and implement the member’s projects.
 Our members’ service activities build regional capacity to protect and steward open space for farms, working forests, trails, wetlands, rivers, parks, community gardens, and other lands of conservation and local importance.
+All positions include computer-based administrative and reporting duties.
+Part-time positions start in February and are open for applications now.
+Click on the position links below to find available opportunities.

 Qualifications for each position are at the links below.